dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 ## Add the compatibility package

-If you can't compile and receive errors similar to **The type or namespace \<some name> could not be found** or **The name \<some name> does not exist in the current context**, you may need to add the **Microsoft.Windows.Compatibility** package to your app.
-This package adds ~21K .NET APIs from .NET Framework, such as the `System.Configuration.ConfigurationManager` class and interacting with the Windows Registry.
+If you can't compile and receive errors similar to the following:

+- **The type or namespace \<some name> could not be found**
+- **The name \<some name> does not exist in the current context**

+You may need to add the [**Microsoft.Windows.Compatibility**](https://www.nuget.org/packages/Microsoft.Windows.Compatibility/) package to your app.
+This package adds ~21,000 .NET APIs from .NET Framework, such as the `System.Configuration.ConfigurationManager` class and interacting with the Windows Registry.

 ```xml
 <ItemGroup>